World leaders enact 'censorship through noise' in the digital era, says author

 "That brings us back to a language of rights.
 That's the rights of the user online to understand how and why what they see is there, and how they're being influenced and how their own data is being used to influence them."

-- AS IT HAPPENS: Canadian democracy at 'mercy' of Facebook manipulation, Tory MP warns
+- Canadian democracy at 'mercy' of Facebook manipulation, Tory MP warns

-- AS IT HAPPENS: Ukraine election 'a wake-up' call to Canada on Russian meddling: former minister
+- Ukraine election 'a wake-up' call to Canada on Russian meddling: former minister

 But it's not a solution he sees being implemented any time soon.